jeffbicca/jpa-queryfier/README.md

 CHANGE LOG
 ---------------------------------------
+**0.1.1**
+- Corrected a bug in the regex used into the method removeNullParameters from SQLMicroprocessor, to be able to accept parameters with a dot ("."). i.e.: "SELECT t FROM table t WHERE t.name = :name".

 **0.1.0**
 - Added support for BETWEEN;
 - BIG refactorings: moved and changed a few methods into JpaQueryfier class and created the classes Parameters, SQLGrammar, SQLMicroprocessor to improve readability, code organization and to improve the SQL nullable parameters processment.